 Ryan Maynard.
-Mr. Maynard joined our Board of Directors in February 2015.
-Mr. Maynard is currently the Chief Financial Officer of Paulus Holdings Ltd. d/b/a LetsGetChecked, a position to which he was appointed in October 2019.
-Mr. Maynard previously was the Chief Financial Officer of Blade Therapeutics, Inc., a privately held biotechnology company, from February 2018 to June 2019.
+Mr. Maynard joined the Company's Board of Directors in February 2015.
+Mr. Maynard currently serves as Chief Financial Officer of Cara Therapeutics, Inc., a publicly traded commercial-stage biopharmaceutical company.
+Previously he served as the Chief Financial Officer of LetsGetChecked, from October 2019 to early 2022.
+Mr. Maynard was the Chief Financial Officer of Blade Therapeutics, Inc., a privately held biotechnology company, from February 2018 to June 2019.
 Until December 2017, he was the Executive Vice President and Chief Financial Officer of Rigel Pharmaceuticals, Inc., a public commercial-stage drug development company.
 He joined Rigel in September 2001 as Corporate Controller and was appointed as an Assistant Secretary in October 2001.
 In June 2006 he became Rigel's Vice President of Finance and Acting Chief Financial Officer and became its Vice President and Chief Financial Officer in January 2007.
 Prior to joining Rigel, Mr. Maynard was Corporate Controller and Director of Finance and Accounting for Personify, Inc., an e-commerce software company, from November 1999 to April 2001.
 From July 1998 to October 1999 he served as Controller of General Magic, Inc. and from July 1994 to June 1998 he held various positions at Siliconix, Inc., most recently as Senior Finance Manager.
 He previously worked at Ernst & Young LLP.
 Mr. Maynard holds a B.S. in Commerce - Accounting from Santa Clara University.

-Our Board of Directors believes that Mr. Maynard is highly qualified to serve as a member of the Board of Directors because of his extensive experience as the Chief Financial Officer of a publicly traded pharmaceutical company, as well as his expertise in auditing and financial and other related matters pertaining to the operation of publicly traded pharmaceutical companies.
+Our Board of Directors believes that Mr. Maynard is highly qualified to serve as a member of the Board of Directors because of his extensive experience as the Chief Financial Officer of publicly traded and commercial stage biopharmaceutical companies, as well as his expertise in auditing and financial and other related matters pertaining to the operation of publicly traded pharmaceutical companies.

 Merrill A. McPeak.
 General (Ret.)
-McPeak joined our Board of Directors in July 2011.
-From February 2015 until the appointment of Dr. Dukes as our new Chairman, General McPeak was the lead director on our Board of Directors.
-General McPeak also served as our unpaid, interim Chief Executive Officer from January 14, 2013 until July 24, 2013.
+McPeak joined the Company's Board of Directors in July 2011.
+From February 2015 until the appointment of Dr. Dukes as its new Chairman, General McPeak was the lead director on the Company's Board of Directors.
+General McPeak also served as the Company's unpaid, interim Chief Executive Officer from January 14, 2013 until July 24, 2013.
 General McPeak currently is the President of McPeak and Associates, a consulting firm that he founded in 1995.
 He has previously served as a director of several public companies, including Tektronix, Inc., Trans World Airlines, Inc., and ECC International Corp., where he was for many years the chairman of the board.
-General McPeak has served as a director of Research Solutions, Inc., a company engaged in developing systems to reuse published content, since November 2010, and of Aerojet Rocketdyne, an aerospace and defense contractor, from March 2013 to May 2019.
-He also served on the board of directors of Lilis Energy, an independent oil and gas producer, from January 2015 to April 2018.
+General McPeak has served as a director of Research Solutions, Inc., a company engaged in developing systems to reuse published content, since November 2010.
+He also served on the board of directors of Aerojet Rocketdyne, an aerospace and defense contractor, from March 2013 to May 2019, and on the board of directors of Lilis Energy, an independent oil and gas producer, from January 2015 to April 2018.
 He was Chairman of the Board of Coast Plating, Inc., a privately held turnkey provider of metal processing and metal finishing services, from January 2009 until the company was acquired by Trive Capital and renamed Valence Surface Technologies.
-He continued to be a director of Valence Surface Technologies, which became the country's largest independently owned aerospace and defense metal processing company, until the company was acquired by a private equity firm in June 2019.
+He continued as a director of the company, which became the country's largest independently owned aerospace and defense metal processing company, until Valence was acquired by another private equity firm in June 2019.
 He helped found, and from December 2003 to February 2012 was Chairman of the Board of EthicsPoint, Inc., a provider of risk management and compliance software-as-a-service that was acquired in 2012 and restyled Navex Global.
 General McPeak remained a member of the board of directors of Navex Global until that company was sold in 2014.